sreytouch/IOS101-Pre-work-SreytouchLang-Jessica-/README.md

 The following **required** functionality is completed:

-- [x] Users see a screen with three labels and a button
+- 0.4 Users see a screen with three labels and a button
-- [x] Tapping the button changes the screen color to a random color
+- 0.6 Tapping the button changes the screen color to a random color

 ## Video Walkthrough